 The Hilton hotel in Sibiu is a bit old, decorated in Rumanian style and lacking nice views but it’s without any doubt one of the best hotels in the area.
 After our check-in we head straight for the English bar, as we haven’t had lunch yet.
 “A César salad, please”, Pieter, one of the invitees, orders.
 “Which one you want?”, the Rumanian waitress replies: “With chicken, with tuna or the classic one”.
 Pieter looks at us as if he just saw a big Rumanian bear passing by.
 We look at one another, chuckle until Pieter firmly Replies: “The classic one, please”.
 We ourselves try the beef burger while other invitees try the mozzarella sticks and club sandwich but we would only recommend the chicken legs on the menu.
 They taste heavenly.

 After some time in the luxurious spa of the hotel we meet up for dinner in Camara Boierului, that is the Rumanian restaurant of the hotel.
 Here we get served typical Rumanian food.
 As a starter we get platters with sausages, cold meat and cheese, salads, pickles, … and as main dish platters with warm meat and sausages – chicken and veal – polenta, rice and grilled vegetables.
-The dessert platters are very varied with cream filled dumplings, pastry filled with plum, apfelstrudel, … We discover that apart from the deserts we are not really a fan of the Rumanian kitchen, the good thing about this platter formula is that on any of the platters you will at least find one thing you like to eat.
+The dessert platters are very varied with cream filled dumplings, pastry filled with plum, apfelstrudel, … We discover that apart from the desserts we are not really a fan of the Rumanian kitchen, the good thing about this platter formula is that on any of the platters you will at least find one thing you like to eat.

 During dinner we get a briefing about what next day will bring and what you have to pay attention to when driving the Transfagarasan Highway.

 – Pay attention to the speed limits as speeding might cause you trouble with the police.